drsdre/yii2-rethinkdb/docs/guide/README.md

-MongoDb Extension for Yii 2
+RethinkDb Extension for Yii 2
 ===========================

-This extension provides the [MongoDB](http://www.mongodb.org/) integration for the Yii2 framework.
+This extension provides the [RethinkDB](http://www.rethinkdb.org/) integration for the Yii2 framework.

 Getting Started
 ---------------